 Symptoms associated with bone spurs include pain and inflammation in the back or neck that can be accompanied by muscle spasms or weakness, tingling or burning sensations, numbness and diminished flexibility in the back, neck, knees or shoulders.
 In some cases, bone spurs in the spine can press on the spinal cord or nerves triggering pain that radiates down through your buttocks and the back of the thighs.

 North American Spine’s free MRI review will help to determine whether a bone spur or other condition is causing your symptoms.
 If the bone spur is identified as a cause of pain, your North American Spine patient coordinator will discuss treatment options available through North American Spine’s highly trained partner physicians.

-More About Bone Spurs
+Learn More About Bone Spur

 Take the Next Step